wmweemba/PLP_Database_Group_Assignment_BookStore/README.md

 ---

 ## Conclusion
 This project demonstrates a comprehensive database design for a bookstore management system.
 The schema is designed to handle core functionalities such as book management, customer management, and order processing.
 The provided SQL scripts and database diagram can be used to understand and test the database structure.
-Feel free to explore and modify the design to suit additional requirements.